 - In a large bowl for an electric or stand mixer, add the flour, both sugars, baking soda, baking powder, salt, and cinnamon.
 Mix at medium speed until combined.

 - To the flour mixture, add butter 1 tablespoon at a time, not adding the next tablespoon until the previous has been well mixed.
 Once all butter has been added, mixture will resemble coarse sandy crumbs.

 - In a separate bowl, whisk together milk, egg and vanilla extract until mostly smooth.
 Turn mixer speed to low and slowly add the wet mixture into batter.
 Stir to combine, scraping the sides and bottom as needed.

 Assembly and Baking

-- Spread the rest of the diced apples evenly over the top.
+- Spread the rest of the apples evenly over the top.
 Sprinkle the remaining crumb topping.
-You want a mixture of larger chunks and finer crumbs for the best texture.
+You want a mixture of larger chunks and finer crumbs for the best texture of crumb topping.